NFL playoff bracket: Advanced model reveals picks for NFL Wild Card Weekend

 Bills vs. Jaguars, Sunday, 1 p.m.
 ET

 Two of the hottest teams in the NFL square off when the Jacksonville Jaguars host the Buffalo Bills.
 The Jags enter Sunday's showdown having won eight straight, while the Bills are 5-1 in their past six games.
-Jacksonville has covered the spread in every game during its eight-game winning streak, but Jacksonville is still a 1.5-point underdog at home, according to the latest NFL odds.
-The Jaguars have lost 14 of their past 20 games when playing as underdogs.
+Jacksonville has covered the spread in every game during its eight-game winning streak, and Jacksonville is a 1-point favorite at home, according to the latest NFL odds.

 - Bills vs. Jaguars score prediction: Jaguars 26, Bills 25